browserengineering/book/book/forms.md

 letters.

-By the way, here we have form submissions when you click on the form button---but browsers usually also submit forms if you type "Enter" inside a form input field.
-Implement that by calling `submit_form` inside `pressenter` when a input element is in focus.
+By the way, here we have form submissions when you click on the form button---but browsers usually also submit forms if you press the "Enter" key inside a form input field.[^mac-return] Implement that by calling `submit_form` inside `pressenter` when a input element is in focus.

+[^return]: Which macOS calls "Return", in homage to old type writers
+    and referencing the fact that very old Mac operating systems used the carriage return character (instead of the line feed character) for new lines.

 Once we've made the POST request, the server will send back a new web page to render, which our browser needs to lex, parse, style, and lay